 Additional restrictions for obtaining an ICP license include the following:

 - Foreign companies without a local business license cannot apply for an ICP license

 - Foreign passport holders can be the named contact for the website, but they will be contacted, so they should be able to speak Mandarin

 - There are different procedures and application times that vary by the province and type of city

 In some situations, it may be possible to sell merchandise in China without having an ICP license.
 However, business owners should be aware that if their e-commerce site is blocked by the government, this is irreversible.

 Another important consideration for your e-commerce site is what type of business entity to establish in China.
 Not all forms of businesses can legally sell products in China.

 Having a local company can provide you with the freedom to conduct operations in China, but it requires compliance with various regulations.

-E-commerce retailers are required to obtain a business license, which is only possible by setting up a Wholly Foreign Owned Entity.
+E-commerce retailers are required to obtain a business license, which is only possible by setting up a Wholly Foreign Owned Entity (WFOE).

 Local, specialized support can assist you with this process.
-New Horizons Global Partners can help you with the company incorporation process and help you determine which type of entity will best serve your needs.
+Horizons can help you with the company incorporation process in China and help you determine which type of entity will best serve your needs.